droc101/raytracer-c/README.md

 and extract it to the root of the project as "SDL2".

 ### Notes
-On Windows, you'll need to copy `SDL2/x86_64-w64-mingw32/bin/SDL2.dll` into your output directory.
-On Linux, you just need the sdl2 shared library installed (refer to your specific distro for that)
+On Windows, you'll need to copy `SDL2/x86_64-w64-mingw32/bin/SDL2.dll` and `zlib/bin/libzlib1.dll` into your output directory.

+On Linux, you just need the sdl2 and zlib shared libraries installed (refer to your specific distro for that)

 ### Tested on
 - Windows 10 and 11